holgerd77/django-public-project/docs/tutorial.rst

 .. image:: images/screenshots/v06/admin_participant_form.png

-Participants can be organized very flexibly and can both both institutions (companies, organizations and so on) or human beings.
+Participants can be organized very flexibly and can both be institutions (companies, organizations and so on) or human beings.
 A particiant can have a ``membership`` relation to another participant.
 Normally this will mean a person beeing a ``Member`` of a company or organization beeing deployed there, but this can also be a ministry being part of a government, depending on what you want to describe.